julianmichael/molt/README.md

 * Context-Free Grammar.
 The package ```molt.syntax.cfg``` contains utilities for the creation and parsing of CFGs.
 There are two parsing methodologies:
-  * Traditional CYK parsing.
+  * Traditional CKY parsing.
 The implementation closely follows the algorithm described in [Lange and Leiss 2009][lange-leiss-2009] to produce all of the possible parse trees of a sentence that do not have any "cyclic unit parses" within them, i.e., where a nonterminal symbol produces nothing